LuizSato/Academic_Projects/Java_Assignment_05/ReadMe.txt

               String connectionUser = "";       //your db user here.
               String connectionPassword = "";   //your db password here.

-  3 - Run the sql script (if using oracle, sql script will be inside the folder).
+  3 - Run the SQL script (if using Oracle, SQL script will be inside the folder).